Nuclear Weapons and Arms Control Projects

 From 1960 to now, the Academy has convened experts in both theory and practice to provide analysis and advice to both reduce the risk of nuclear war and enhance national security.

-Current nuclear projects fall under the Academy's Program on Global Security and International Affairs.
+Current nuclear projects fall under the Academy's program area on Global Security and International Affairs.
 The Committee on International Security Studies (CISS) was created in 1982 to formalize and expand the Academy's work on international security affairs.

 Past Projects